Nov 7, 2025 Andrew Martin Miller All notes

 The scratch resistance of UV-cured graphics makes them ideal for high-traffic environments.
 Retail displays, floor graphics, and interactive kiosks withstand daily handling without showing wear.
 For applications requiring additional protection, clear UV topcoats or anti-graffiti laminates can be applied without compromising the print's dimensional stability.

 Weather resistance stems from the ink's chemical composition and curing method.
-Because UV inks don't contain solvents that evaporate during drying, the cured coating maintains consistent thickness and adhesion.
+Because UV inks do not contain solvents that evaporate during drying, the cured coating maintains consistent thickness and adhesion.
 This prevents cracking, peeling, or delamination that can occur with other printing technologies when exposed to moisture or temperature cycling.

 Low VOC (volatile organic compound) emissions make UV printing safer for operators and more environmentally friendly.
 Unlike solvent-based inks that release harmful fumes during drying, UV inks cure through a photochemical reaction that produces no airborne pollutants.
 This allows shops to operate without expensive ventilation systems or air quality monitoring equipment.